Skip to Content

 If you’re not backpacking, you can afford to bring a pile of comfy pillows to spiff up the inside of your tent.
 Find pillows with fun patterns and textures, but make sure they are comfortable to lay on too!

 We have a rotating cast of camping pillows, and honestly, most of them are just couch pillows that have been downgraded to camping pillows.
+We line our tent with them so that it’s the perfect spot for cozy camping.

 You Need a Tarp or a Kitchen Tent